Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 George Hammer, 1950s

-In 1958, Hammer sold the store to a partnership including the late Pinky Robinson and Greer Drummond, who still owns Valley Hardware down the street and will turn 90 in 2006.
-The new partners moved the business to a larger site in the historic Livermore Ford Garage building, further south on Metcalf, which had been the home of Safeway Market in the interim since Livermore closed in the mid-1920s.
-Dyrk Meyers owns the Oliver-Hammer business today.
-For the next 20 years after the move, the 805 Metcalf store housed various shops that featured ladies clothing.
+In 1958, Hammer sold the store to the new partnership of Robinson and Drummond..
+The new partners moved the business to a larger site in the historic Livermore Ford Garage building, further south on Metcalf, which had been the home of Safeway Market in the interim after Livermore closed in the mid-1920s.
+Dyrk Meyers and Dave Drummond, son of Greer, are the managing partners in the Oliver-Hammer business today.
+For the next 20 years after the move, the 805 Metcalf store housed various shops that featured ladies clothing and other retailers.
 At the turn of the 20th century, Shirley Grant moved her health foods store to the 805B address and Kim Benish bought the business early in 2004 for her Heirloom Garden health foods business, which closed in the fall of 2005.
 A gift shop and a religious group share the building today.

 (Metcalf street in 1910)